Snap loses daily users, beats on revenue as Saudi prince takes stake

-Saudi Arabia's Prince Alwaleed bin Talal announced soon after the second-quarter results that he had finalized a $250 million deal in May to buy a 2.3 percent stake in Snap.
+Saudi Arabia's Prince Alwaleed bin Talal announced soon after the second-quarter results that he had finalised a $250 million (£193.19 million) deal in May to buy a 2.3 percent stake in Snap.

 Shares in Snap climbed more than 12 percent in after-hours trading before reversing course.
 They were last down about 1 percent.